PsychoQuake7/banking-system/README.md

 The project includes multiple tests under tests/.
 You can run:

-# With pytest
+# WITH pytest
 pytest -q

-# Or with Django’s test runner
+# OR with Django’s test runner
 python manage.py test